cinaral/matrix_rw/README.md

 # matrix_rw
-Simple header-only C++ library to write/read matrices to/from files.
+Simple header-only C++ library to write/read matrices to/from files, basically a .csv reader.
 This library is used for testing and verification using MATLAB in my other projects.

 # Installation